alallier/reload/README.md

 API
 ---

-### reload(httpServer, expressApp, [reloadDelay])
+### reload(httpServer, expressApp, [reloadDelay], [wait])

 - `httpServer`: The Node.js http server from the module `http`.
 - `expressApp`: The express app.
 It may work with other frameworks, or even with Connect.
 At this time, it's only been tested with Express.
 - `reloadDelay`: The client side refresh time in milliseconds.
 Default is `300`.
+If --wait is true, then this delay is used to determine how long to wait before attempting to reopen after web socket opens.
-You can also specify true, if you would like reload to wait until the server comes back up before reloading the page.
+- `wait`: If wait is specified as true reload will wait until the server comes back up before reloading the page.